These days you can buy almost anything off Amazon. Unfortunately, CBD oil is not on that list.

 Many of these products use misleading tactics to make you think they contain CBD, such as listing “hemp extract” on the label, terms like “high potency,” and showing amounts in milligrams.

 Another red flag is when these products make claims about reducing pain, anxiety, or any other health benefit that sounds like it’s related to CBD.

 Will Amazon allow the sale of CBD in the future?

 If CBD products are ever approved as dietary supplements then yes, they might become available on Amazon.
 Technically speaking, CBD has been federally legal since the 2018 Farm Bill that legalized hemp and hemp-derived products.

 But as we noted earlier, the FDA doesn’t consider CBD a dietary supplement.
-The organization is concerned about the safety of CBD and has been researching its risks and side effects for several years.
-As a result, CBD is stuck in a weird gray area, even though you can buy it almost anywhere.
+It’s concerned about the safety of CBD and has been researching its risks and side effects for several years.
+As a result, CBD is stuck in a weird regulatory gray area, even though you can buy it almost anywhere.

 But many hemp industry members and politicians are growing frustrated with the FDA’s lack of CBD regulation.
-They’re working together on the 2023 Farm Bill to remove restrictions on hemp and regulate CBD as a dietary supplement.
+They’re working together on the 2023 Farm Bill (which has been pushed back to 2024) to remove restrictions on hemp and regulate CBD as a dietary supplement.